n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.5.md

-# 5. Calculating booked orders
+# 5. Calculating Booked Orders

-In this step of the workflow, you will learn how n8n data is structured and how to add custom JavaScript code to your node to make calculations using the *Function node*.
+In this step of the workflow you will learn how n8n data is structured and how to add custom JavaScript code to perform calculations using the *Function* node.

 The next step in Nathan’s workflow is to calculate two values from the booked orders:
 - The total number of booked orders
-- The total price of all booked order
+- The total value of all booked orders

-To calculate data and add more functionality to your workflows, you can use the ***Function node***, which lets you write custom JavaScript code.
+To calculate data and add more functionality to your workflows you can use the **Function node**, which lets you write custom JavaScript code.

 ::: warning ⚠️ Function vs Function Item n8n also provides a **Function Item node**, which should not be confused with the Function node.
-The Function Item node is used to add custom snippets to JavaScript code that should be executed once for every item that it receives as the input.
-Learn more about the difference between the Function and Function Item nodes [here](../../../reference/function-nodes.md).
+The Function Item node is used to add custom snippets of JavaScript code that should be executed once for every item that it receives as the input.
+Learn more about the difference between the Function and Function Item nodes [here](../../../getting-started/key-concepts.md#function).
 :::

-Before going into the setup of the Function node, you should first learn the [data structure](../../../reference/data/data-structure.md) of n8n.
+Before going into the setup of the Function node, you should first learn the [data structure](../../../getting-started/key-concepts.md#data-structure) of n8n.
 This is important if you want to:
 - create your own node
 - write custom expressions
 - use the Function or Function Item node
-- you want to get the most out of n8n
+- get the most out of n8n

-In n8n, the data that is passed between nodes is an array of objects, with the following structure:
+In n8n, the data that is passed between nodes is an array of objects with the following structure:

 ```json
 [
     {